 One of the first steps in building a home or commercial space is creating a blueprint of what the structure will look like.
-This foundation is the same way in which a wireframe works for a website.
+This foundation is the same way in which wireframing tools works for a website.
 Wireframes are simple, black and white layouts that outline the position and layout of page elements, site features, and navigation for your website and serve to give clients a better idea of what their website will eventually look like.
-Continue reading to see how wireframes play a key role in the web design process at LAB Digital Creative.
+Continue reading to see how wireframes play a key role in the web design process here at LAB Digital Creative.

 What is a wireframe?

 Similar to an architectural blueprint, a wireframe is a 2D skeletal outline of a website.
 A wireframe is a means to give a rough overview of page structure, information, layout and functionality as well as intended user behavior and experience.
 At this stage, a wireframe is usually devoid of styling and color as it represents initial concepting.